UjalaJha/FlaskMLAPI/README.md

 # FlaskMLAPI
-This repository shows how a flask api can become ML model interaction
+This repository shows how a flask api can be used for ML model interaction